 b) To provide a channel of communication between member sides

-c) To encourage the improvements of standards of dancing among its members
+c) To encourage the improvements of standards of dancing and related activities among its members

 Standing Orders of The Morris Federation

 1. THE CHAIR The Chair shall be taken by whosoever is appointed by the Committee.
 Any member may challenge the Chair at any time, a majority 4/5 being required for a challenge to succeed.
 Should such a challenge succeed, the Chair shall be taken by whosoever is voted in by those present at the meeting.
 If no acceptable Chair can be found, the meeting shall be adjourned.
 Should a challenge fail, a further challenge may not be made until at least 15 minutes have elapsed.

 (a) A General Meeting shall be considered quorate if at least 15, or 10%, whichever is the lower, of the Group Members of The Morris Federation are represented in person at the meeting.
 The representative must belong to the Group Member concerned and may represent no more than one Group Member.
 If after one half of an hour from the time appointed for the meeting to start, a quorum is not present; then the meeting shall be declared inquorate.
 Once a quorate meeting has been opened, any member may challenge the quorum at any time.
 Should such a challenge not result in the meeting being declared inquorate, a further challenge may not be made until at least 15 minutes have elapsed.